Magoc-s/Magoc-s.github.io/index.md

 ### [Build](#)

-All about co-creating, testing and delivering initial offerings of the IEDS and building up the IEDS as an organisation.
-These include building out the physical space for the IEDS, developing strong partnerships and services and events such as tutoring/mentoring, guest speakers/residencies, industry projects/hackathons
+Co-creating is critical to the building phase.
+We will be working closely with Indigenous leaders in innovation and research to shape the offerings of the Bandalang Studio.
+These include building out the physical space for the studio, developing strong partnerships and services and events such as tutoring/mentoring, and residencies.

   </article>